NeurodataWithoutBorders/nwbinspector/docs/user_guide/using_the_library.rst

     all_results = list(inspect_all(path=file_paths_or_folder, ...))

-This has the same return structure as :py:class:`~nwbinspector.nwbinspector.inspect_nwb`.
+This has the same return structure as :py:class:`~nwbinspector.nwbinspector.inspect_nwbfile`.

 .. note::